 NEW WORK

-My work has appeared in Delicious Magazine, The Age, Sydney Morning Herald, Singapore Airlines' Priority magazine, Mercedes-Benz Me magazine, Halliday Wine Companion, the Jetstar in-flight magazine, Virgin Australia's in-flight magazine, Time Out Melbourne and Australian Traveller, among others.
+Her work has appeared in National Geographic, Decanter, Qantas in-flight magazine, Delicious Magazine, The Age, Sydney Morning Herald, Singapore Airlines' Priority magazine, Halliday Wine Companion, the Jetstar and Virgin in-flight magazines, Broadsheet and Australian Traveller, among others.

 WSET Level 3